chaos-polymtl/lethe/doc/source/parameters/cfd/post_processing.rst

 * ``calculate average velocities``: controls if calculation of time-averaged velocities is enabled.
     * ``initial time for average velocity``: initial time used for the average velocities calculations.

-* ``calculate average temperature``: controls if calculation of time-averaged temperature is enabled.
+* ``calculate average temperature and average heat flux``: controls if calculation of time-averaged temperature and time-averaged heat flux is enabled.
     * ``initial time for average temperature``: initial time used for the average temperature calculations.

 * ``calculate pressure drop``: controls if calculation of the pressure drop from the inlet boundary to the outlet boundary is enabled.